Besan Halwa Recipe (Soft, Smooth & Ready in 25 Minutes)

 Ingredients

-This recipe need some basic ingredients like besan flour (gram flour, chickpea flour), ghee, granulated white sugar, milk, water, and cardamom powder.
-All these ingredients are mostly available in any Indian kitchen and if not, then they are easily available at any Indian grocery store.
+All these ingredients are readily available in any Indian kitchen, and if not, they are easily found at any Indian grocery store.

-For the best results, try to use whole milk (full-fat milk).
-But if it’s unavailable, then you can also use skim milk and low-fat milk.
+• Milk – For the best results, try to use whole milk (full-fat milk).
+But if it’s unavailable, you can also use skim or low-fat milk.

-Please make the halwa only in ghee and not oil.
-Halwa made in oil will not at all taste good.
+• Ghee – Make the halwa only in ghee, not oil.
+Halwa made in oil will not taste good at all.

-You can replace white granulated sugar with brown sugar or coconut sugar but the traditional taste comes only with white sugar.
+• Granulated white sugar – You can replace white granulated sugar with brown sugar, jaggery powder, or coconut sugar, but the traditional taste comes only with white sugar.

-Dried nuts like almonds and pistachios add a nice crunch to the otherwise soft halwa.
-Use a sharp knife or a nut slicer to sliver them and top the ready halwa with them.
-You can also add cashews and raisins to it.
+• Dried nuts like almonds and pistachios add a nice crunch to the otherwise soft halwa.
+Use a sharp knife or a nut slicer to slice them and top the ready halwa with them.
+You can also add cashews and raisins.

 How To Make Besan Ka Halwa

-Heat ยฝ cup ghee in a heavy bottom pan at medium heat.
+Step 1: Heat ยฝ cup ghee in a heavy-bottomed pan over medium heat.

 Ghee heating in a pan.

-Once the ghee is melted, add ยพ cup chickpea flour and roast until it turns dark brown and aromatic (10-12 mins), stirring continuously to avoid the flour from burning at the bottom of the pan.
+Step 2: Once the ghee is melted, add ยพ cup chickpea flour to the pan.

 Chickpea flour added to the pan.